Skip to content

 🎯 Key Takeaways

-• Constructor injection is the correct way to wire dependencies in Spring Boot — it makes your classes testable without a Spring context and makes dependencies visible and honest.
+• Constructor injection is the correct way to wire dependencies — it makes dependencies explicit, enables final field immutability, and allows unit tests to use the class without starting a Spring context.

 ⚠ Common Mistakes to Avoid